 One problem in describing the Neolithic period is that the time period varied so widely in different areas and in fact there are even to this day Neolitic peoples such as the Native Americans in the Amazon such as the Yanomano.

 The Bronze Age is the last era of pre-history.
 Early humans began working with copper first because its low melting point and abundance made it the easiest metal to work with.
 Eventually it was discovered that by adding small quantities of tin (a more difficult metal to find and mine) or other metals that much harder tools and weapons could be fashioned.
-The important early river valley civilizations emerged during the bronze age and it is here that bronze was first developed.
+The important early river valley civilizations emerged during the stine age and it was here asfter several millennia in the early cities that bronze was first developed.
 Bronze tools and weapons first appeared in Mesopotamia and Egypt (closely linked to Mesopotamia) about 2500 BC.
 The Broze Age began somewhay later in other areas.
-Humans existed in other areas of course during the Bronze Age and bronze technology gradually spread around the world.
+Bronze technology gradually spread around the world.
 A factor here was that metals were not abundant in the river valleys where the great civilizations rose.
 Thus metals like copper and tin had to be obtained through war or trade.
 Thus there was an underlying dynamic promoting the spread of technology.
 The Bronze Age reached the outlaying regions with the metal metal resources.
 The Bronze Age reached Britain soon after bronze was developed.
 Britain of course had important tin mines.
 Because of the still primitive technology of most Bronze Age people, there are a limited number of monumental archeological sites outside the great river valleys.
 One of the best known such site is Stonehenge.
 Many important advances were made during the Bronze Age, including the use of draft animals, wheeled vehicles, and the potter's wheel.
 Bronze technology was adopted by both primitive agricultural societies as well as pastoralists which tended to be more war like.
 Some of these peoples used bronze weapons to press in on rich civilizations of the river valleys.
 One of the interesting historical processes is how barbarian groups could at times successfully confront the technologically more advanced and more populated civilizations.
 This is a process which continued into the modern world and was not finally ended until the invention of fire arms.
 The late Bronze age was the formatuve period for Judaism and is chriicled in the Old Testament.

 The coming of the iron age brought fundamental change in human civilization.
 Iron was known to civilized society during the Bronze Age.
-Iron is the fourth most common element on earth, much more common than the bronze elements, copper and tin, I was not, however, commonly used for centuries because it was so difficult to use.
-The basic problem was h because of the higher smelting temperatures needed and which ancient metal workers fond difficult to achieve.
+Iron is the fourth most common element on earth, much more common than the bronze elements (copper and tin), primarily because it was formed in stars--the heaviest metal to be formed in stars.
+It was not, however, commonly used for millennia because it was so difficult to smelt.
+The basic problem was the higher smelting temperatures needed and which ancient metal workers found so difficult to achieve.
 Advances in metallurgy eventually enabled iron tools to be fashioned.
 Iron gradually replaced bronze over a broad time-line (bout 1100-500 BC).
 This occurred as metallurgical technology improved.
 Iron may have been used at a very early period (about 3000 BC).
 This was because the metal was so common, but for two millennial the usage was very limited because it was so difficult to work with.
 The time line for the more intensive use of iron varies geographically, primarily because of varied technological capabilities.
 The process seems to have first developed in the Middle East and southeastern Europe (about 1200 BC).
 For unknown reasons it developed in China much later (about 600 BC).
 Suddenly metal workers as technology developed began to realize the superior capabilities of iron (1200-1100 BC).
 It is at this time that we begin to see large numbers of iron tools and weapons and the rapid spread of iron working technology.
 As iron was so plentiful, ancient civilizations could make far greater use of metal.
 Even common people could have iron implements and tools.
 There were immense cultural consequences.
 New patterns of more permanent settlement developed.
 And iron weapons put military arms in the hands of the masses for the first time.
 Until the iron age, only very wealthy societies could afford the bronze weapons needed to arm warriors.
 And even wealthy societies, because of the basic agricultural methods, could only afford relatively small armies.
 It meant that ancient civilizations were commonly dominated by a small warrior elite.
 It also meant that settled agrarian states while rich, because of their small armies were vulnerable to the poorer, less civilized, nomadic steppe people.
 Iron created a new dynamic.
 Much larger armies could raised and armed.
 This made ancient civilization more secure from outside invasion, but also meant that the ruling elite needed more popular domestic support which was managed in variety of ways.
 It is for this reason that iron is sometime called the 'democratic' metal.
 It is no accident that democracy in ancient Greece first appeared during the Iron Age.
 And iron gave even relatively poor small states, like the Greeks the ability to arm themselves and stand up to the great Persian Empire.

 An important part of the development of civilization is animals and man's ability to both use them and shape them through selective breeding significantly affected the march of civilization.
 Animals appeared in cave paintings at the dawn of humanity.
 They were mostly animals to be hunted before the idea of domestication developed.
 Animals were first domesticated to assist hunter-gathering people and than much later by agriculturists and pastoralists as they subsequently developed.
 The role of animals in human development is more important than often recognized.
 The dog became important to hunter/gathers both in hunting and security.
 The dog's sense of smell and hearing helped to extend human senses.
 This made it easier to hunt.
 The donkey was vital in the spread of commerce and trading which also meant the spread and sharing of ideas.
 Horses became vital in warfare, especially after the rather small Steppe ponies were bread to create larger animals with greater size and stamina.
 And horses bred with donkeys created the mule, a more robust beast of burden than the smaller donkey.
 Sheep, cattle, and pigs once domesticated proved animals of great value and utility.
 Domesticating these animals provided sources of protein that was much easier to obtain than hunting as well as essentially available when the owner wanted.
 Camels greatly increased the carrying capacity of caravans and the ability to cross deserts.
 This lead to opening the historic Silk Road.
 Cats helped agriculturists control rodent populations.
 One anthropologist points out that the Native American people without suitable animals to assist with trade were thus handicapped in their development.
 [Diamond] Limited trade mean limitations on the exchange of ideas.